Paroxysmal Nocturnal Hemoglobinuria

-On January 29, 2009 Canada's national healthcare regulatory agency, Health Canada, approved the use of Soliris® (eculizumab) for the treatment of all patients in Canada with paroxysmal nocturnal hemoglobinuria (PNH).
+In 2009, Canada's national healthcare regulatory agency, Health Canada, approved the use of Soliris® (eculizumab) for the treatment of patients in Canada with paroxysmal nocturnal hemoglobinuria (PNH).

 Additional treatment for PNH is symptomatic and supportive and varies depending upon the individual's age, general health, presence of associated disorders, severity of PNH and degree of underlying bone marrow failure.